How to Protect Your Children’s Eye Health and Prevent Dry Eyes

 Pay attention to any of the signs and symptoms of dry eyes your child may show.
 Ask them regularly how their eyes are feeling.

 While eye drops may help with dry eyes in children, the need for frequent application makes them inconvenient.
 What’s more, eye drops may contain preservatives and other ingredients that can cause irritation, redness, and blurriness.
-Overusing them can make dry eyes worse.
+We've devoted an entire post to explaining how overusing eye drops can make dry eyes worse.

 In most cases, eye drops won’t address the underlying cause of your child’s dry eyes.
 Rather, they provide only temporary relief.
 Your child may not even like applying them.